Or, How to Love God and How not to Love God

 (1 Timothy 4:1)

 Do you see that it says that these men will speak twisted things to draw people after them?
-One of the motives for people to speak twisted things is they want to get the people to follow them, their ideas, and their leadership.
-That means we need to look at the teachings of the people who took control, which was initially the Roman Catholic Church, and then include the various split off denominations as the years went on.
+One motive for people to say twisted things is to get others to follow them, their ideas, and their leadership.
+That means we need to look at the teachings of the people who took control, initially the Roman Catholic Church, and then include the various splinter denominations as the years went on.

-“To draw people after them” talks about the powerful motivation of some people to be the leader.
+“To draw people after them” refers to the powerful motivation of some people to become leaders.
 There is no place in Scripture where the Roman church was the lead church.
 But, evidently, the Roman church saw itself as the leader in Christianity in the early centuries.
-It claimed more and more power and authority over time to the point where centuries after the apostles came the claim that the Roman bishop was supreme, i.e., the Pope, and the Roman Catholic Church became the supreme leader on earth, the final judge on what was to be considered true Christian doctrine.
+It claimed more and more power and authority over time, to the point that, centuries after the apostles, the claim arose that the Roman bishop was supreme, i.e., the Pope, and that the Roman Catholic Church became the supreme leader on earth, the final judge of what was to be considered true Christian doctrine.

 There is a warning in Scripture that people will turn to fables when they fall away.